Lucretia/orenda/docs/notes/what-i-want.md

 # What do I really want in a language?

+Is it better to start a new programming language by starting from scratch or by taking the grammar to an existing language and modifying it over time?
+Both ways are kind of difficult, for one reason or another.

-Maybe this isn't the best place to start, maybe it is.
-But I think if I'm going to implement a programming language, it might be wise to start by butching an existing small language.
-For that, I'm starting from scratch and will develop grammar as I go.
+I'm starting from scratch and will develop the grammar as I go.

+Most new languages, such as Jai, Odin, Go, etc. were designed to replace C[^1]; my intention is to replace Ada as my main language of choice.
+I've come to the conclusion that I really want something smaller and easier to develop with.
+I really like the language, but it is a huge language, on the scale of C++ huge.

+[^1]: Rust was developed to replace C++.

 I intend to use other languages as inspiration, but I do want something smaller than what I've been using, which is Ada.
 I do think that for people to even look at the language, they need to feel that it is somewhat familiar, I'm not going for what everyone else is doing, i.e. developing a new C or C++ replacement.